cwang16/Phenotyping-of-Chalkiness-in-Rice/README.md

 ## Content of the Repository
 __main.py__ is the code for segementing the rice chalkiness area from rice seeds <br />

-## segement rice chalkiness area from rice seeds:
+## Segement rice chalkiness area from rice seeds:
 See below the command to segement the rice chalkiness area from rice seeds <br />
 __Step1__: change the path in line 15 and line 26 <br />
 __Step2__: python main.py <br />